QualiSystems/devguide_source/_reference/8.1.0/shellfoundry-intro.md

 This command creates a Shell that is based on the **gen2/resource** template.
 Use this if you want to create a Shell to customize or experiment on.
 For more information, see [The Shell Project Guide]({{site.baseurl}}/shells/{{pageVersion}}/the-shell-project.html).

+**Note:** `shellfoundry new` creates the latest shell version that is supported by your CloudShell installation.

 **Syntax:**

 Run this command in the Shell’s root folder.